-- i) Predator species control Drain ponds to remove predators, such as bullfrogs, and non-native fish species, such as bass, catfish, sunfish, and mosquito fish. - ii) Establish native vegetation Plant native vegetation around ponds and control non-native invasive plant species - iii) Structural components repair Improve and repair spillways, provide alternative pipe outlets for water flow, and repair embankments as necessary to maintain the pond such that it provides breeding and refugia habitat.
-Management practices that involve structural component repair include: - (1) Spillway repair Design and repair of the emergency earthen spillway utilizing grade stabilization structures to address potential gully erosion associated with spillways.
+- i) Predator species control Drain ponds to remove predators, such as bullfrogs, and non-native fish species, such as bass, catfish, sunfish, and mosquito fish. - ii) Establish native vegetation Plant native vegetation around ponds and control non-native invasive plant species. - iii) Structural components repair Improve and repair spillways, provide alternative pipe outlets for water flow, and repair embankments as necessary to maintain the pond such that it provides breeding and refugia habitat.
+Management practices that involve structural component repair include:

+- (1) Spillway repair Design and repair of the emergency earthen spillway utilizing grade stabilization structures to address potential gully erosion associated with spillways.
 This activity can be used to improve the size of a spillway to adequately address the hydrology of the watershed and/or repair a spillway that is actively eroding and contributing sediment downstream.
 This practice stabilizes existing spillways to prevent future gully erosion to protect and improve water quality.
 This practice applies in locations where concentrated runoff, steep grades, wetness, prolonged base flow, seepage, or piping is such that lining is needed to control erosion or where soils are highly erosion or climactic conditions preclude using vegetation only.
 Rock rip-rap and bioengineered structures are authorized for installation as stabilization structures.
-Gabions, stacked concrete, broken concrete, or other non-native materials are not included as approved stabilization structures.

-- (2) Alternative pipe outlets for water flow Installation of pipe to act as a principal or auxiliary spillway in pond restoration.
+Gabions, stacked concrete, broken concrete, or other non-native materials are not included as approved stabilization structures. - (2) Alternative pipe outlets for water flow Installation of pipe to act as a principal or auxiliary spillway in pond restoration.
 The activity includes pipe sizing based on the hydrology of the watershed; required appurtenances and installation requirements, such as fill materials, compaction, and depth of cover.
-The following appurtenances could be included: - (a) Filter diaphragm and diaphragm drainage material; - (b) Cement slurry bedding; - (c) Inlet structures constructed from concrete, steel, and/or plastic materials; and - (d) Outlet energy dissipation structures constructed from rock rip-rap. - (3) Pond embankment repair Includes repairs to embankments (e.g., dams) that are leaking or other embankment repairs as deemed necessary. - iv) Obstruction removal This activity involves the removal of concrete rubble, rock rip-rap, wood, old tires, refuse (such as household trash), and other debris from the pond area and spillway. - v) Pond desiltation This activity includes removal of sediment from existing ponds to increase and improve available breeding habitat.

-B. Livestock and Wildlife Water Distribution
+The following appurtenances could be included: - (a) Filter diaphragm and diaphragm drainage material; - (b) Cement slurry bedding; - (c) Inlet structures constructed from concrete, steel, and/or plastic materials; and - (d) Outlet energy dissipation structures constructed from rock rip-rap. - (3) Pond embankment repair Includes repairs to embankments (e.g., dams) that are leaking or other embankment repairs as deemed necessary. - iv) Obstruction removal This activity involves the removal of concrete rubble, rock rip-rap, wood, old tires, refuse (such as household trash), and other debris from the pond area and spillway. - v) Pond desiltation This activity includes removal of sediment from existing ponds to increase and improve available breeding habitat. - B. Livestock and Wildlife Water Distribution

-The activities covered under Livestock and Wildlife Water Distribution include implementation of practices that provide benefits to habitat, water quality, and listed species by improving livestock distribution through the development of springs.
-These off-stream water developments may help reduce pressure on riparian habitats and other aquatic features by decreasing the amount of time livestock spend in streams, enhancing water quality, and reducing sedimentation from stream bank erosion.
+Livestock and Wildlife Water Distribution activities include practices that provide benefits to habitat, water quality, and listed species by improving livestock distribution through the development of springs.
+Off-stream water developments can help reduce pressure on riparian habitats and other aquatic features by decreasing the amount of time livestock spend in streams, enhancing water quality, and reducing sedimentation from stream bank erosion.
 Proper placement of off-stream developments contributes to proper forage use by livestock, which decreases erosion and the presence of invasive plants, resulting in improvements to the surrounding upland habitat.
 In addition to providing additional livestock water to support ongoing grazing management, the development of springs also provides clean and readily available water for wildlife such as bats, birds, deer, and other mammals.

-The primary practice included is the spring development conservation practice, which consists of collecting water at or capping a spring or seep and transporting the water through pipelines to tanks or troughs to provide alternative livestock watering facilities.
-All allowed spring developments are confined to springs or seep areas that could furnish a dependable supply of water.
-Spring development activities that impair spring flow to a wetland area so as to adversely affect its size, functions, and values are not authorized by these General WDRs.
+Spring development conservation practices focus on collecting water at or capping a spring or seep and transporting the water through pipelines to tanks or troughs to provide alternative livestock watering facilities.
+These General WDRs only authorize development at springs or seep areas that can furnish a dependable supply of water and where the diversion will not adversely affect the size, functions, and values of a wetland area into which the spring or seep flows.
 However, water flow from the spring or seep may be temporarily reduced during the construction period.